tyalexander/tyalexander.github.io/index.md

 ## About Me

 I explore **neuroscience** and **medicine** through a biophysical and mathematical lens.
-I am fascinated by the brain and am humbled by the opportunity to tackle various questions about neuroscience – from mysteries as small as ion-channel signaling, to those on larger-scales, such as data analysis to understand factors associated with favorable neurosurgical outcomes.
+I am fascinated by the brain and am humbled by the opportunity to tackle questions in neuroscience – from mysteries as small as ion-channel signaling, to those on larger-scales, such as data analysis to understand factors associated with favorable neurosurgical outcomes.

 ---